What Makes a VA Loan in San Diego Great for Veterans?

 - The cost of required repairs and inspections must be paid by the seller.
 The VA does not permit the veteran to pay for repairs other than minor termite damage repairs.

-San Diego VA Loans allow all closing costs and discount points to be paid by the seller, regardless of the amount.
+San Diego VA Loans allow all closing costs and discount points to be paid by the seller, regardless of the loan amount.

 All additional seller contributions are limited to 4% of the lesser of the purchase price or appraised value.